TorMap/tormap/README.md

 - Linux: Type `./run` or `bash ./run`
 - Windows: `run.bat`

+The `backend` will be available at http://localhost:8080/ and `frontend` at http://localhost:3000/.
 If the script fails, or you prefer to run the servers manually:

 1. Go into `backend` directory and run commands
     - `./gradlew` or on Windows `gradlew.bat`